How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 Now we need to move the service file to the appropriate location.
 In terminal type the command below.

-Let’s enable the service, type the command below to enable firefox-kiosk.service
+Let’s enable the service, type the command below to enable kiosk.service

 Ok, time to start the service up!